OnstakInc/cisco-tetration-hol/labguide/module01/README.md

 <div class="link" id="CSV"><a href="#CSV" style="font-weight:bold">Student/Pod-Specific Information - CSV File</a></div>

-> NOTE: Values such as IP addresses **WILL be different** from student to student, and the learner **MUST always** refer to their own CSV or Excel spreadsheet for any IP addressing, public URLs, unique AWS credentials (Access & Secret keys), EKS cluster endpoints, etc.
+> NOTE: Values such as IP addresses **will be different** from student to student, and the learner **must always** refer to their own CSV or Excel spreadsheet for any IP addressing, public URLs, unique AWS credentials (Access & Secret keys), EKS cluster endpoints, etc.

 Every student will be provided with an Excel or CSV file from which to derive all pod-specific values from such as those noted in the NOTE section just above.